 Traditionally data was stored on a RAID system, sent to a multi-core server for processing and sent back for storage, which caused a bottleneck on data transfer, and was expensive.
-With file and table storage like MapR XD and MapR-DB, data is distributed across a cluster, and Hadoop technologies like MapReduce, Pig, and Hive send the computing task to where the data resides.
+With file and table storage like MapR XD and MapR Database, data is distributed across a cluster, and Hadoop technologies like MapReduce, Pig, and Hive send the computing task to where the data resides.

-MapR Event Streams, a new distributed messaging system for streaming event data at scale, combined with Stream processing like Apache Spark streaming, or Apache Flink, speed up parallel processing of real time events with machine learning models.
+MapR Event Store, a new distributed messaging system for streaming event data at scale, combined with Stream processing like Apache Spark streaming, or Apache Flink, speed up parallel processing of real time events with machine learning models.